 Our students and staff motivate one another to lead socially, emotionally and academically.

-Allen led a group of Frisco city leaders in establishing the Frisco Community Youth Center, devoting many hours of work and substantial monetary support in bringing the project to fruition.
-The project included the acquisition of the 5 acres of land, along with the development of the swimming pool, the tennis courts, the baseball diamond and the Youth Center, which is now home to the Frisco Community Theater.
-Since its establishment in 1957, it is estimated that the Youth Center and its activities have touched the lives of nearly every child and adult residing in the area and continues to be a center of activity today.
+Allen led a group of Frisco city leaders in establishing the Frisco Youth Center in 1957, devoting many hours of work and monetary support to bring the project to fruition.
+The project included the acquisition of five acres of land, along with the development of a swimming pool, tennis courts, baseball diamond and Youth Center, which housed the Frisco Community Theater and several organized activities throughout the year.
+Today families can still be found enjoying the amenities at Youth Center Park, located at 7775 Camellia Lane in Frisco.

-In addition to their major contributions to the Youth Center over the years, they were breeders of Santa Gertrudis cattle, strong supporters of the Future Farmers of America and were instrumental in helping many children through the program.
+In addition to their major contributions to the Youth Center, the Andersons were breeders of Santa Gertrudis cattle, strong supporters of the FFA and were instrumental in helping many children through the program.

 The Andersons had a great interest in and love of education.
 Allen founded the Institute of Insurance Marketing at Southern Methodist University in 1950, serving as its chair for many years.
 Naoma Hoopes Anderson graduated from the University of Arizona and was active in Kappa Kappa Gamma.

 If your child is absent from school, please contact the campus with this form before 8:30 AM.
 Phone calls are a courtesy, but this form is the only means for official absence reporting.